AdamSchaible/MSU_Denver/CS 3210 Principles of Prog. Languages (Spring 2019)/README.md

 AUTHOR: ADAM SCHAIBLE

 This repository contains my programming projects for the CS 3210 Principles of Prog.
-Languages that I took at MSU Denver in Spring of 2019.
+Languages class that I took at MSU Denver in Spring of 2019.
 Below is a general description about what each programming project is about.
 The programs in this repository are written in various languages, which are noted in the project descriptions.

 [Project 1](https://github.com/AdamSchaible/MSU_Denver/tree/master/CS%203210%20Principles%20of%20Prog.%20Languages%20(Spring%202019)/Project%201) :